 It goes like this: Clamp at the base of your lashes, holding the lash curler as you usually do, almost vertically.
 Release and as you move up to the middle of your lashes, turn the curler horizontally so it’s parallel to the group.
 Clamp and hold again.

 Finally, move the curler to the tips of your lashes for a final press – this time, with the lash curler almost upright.

 Divide and conquer

 Can’t get an even curl?
 It happens, especially for those of us with more hard-to-reach lashes.
-Whether it’s because we have small eyes, deep-set eyes, round eyes – it can often be difficult to get all your lashes curled the same way.
+Whether it’s because we have small eyes, deep-set eyes, or round eyes – it can often be difficult to get all your lashes curled the same way.